tari-labs/tari-university/src/digital-assets/confidential-assets/MainReport.md

 ### Cloak

-Chain/Interstellar [[26]] introduced Cloak, a redesign of Chain Core's Confidential Assets framework to make use of Bulletproof range proofs [[27]].
+Chain/Interstellar [[26]] introduced Cloak [[29]], a redesign of Chain Core's Confidential Assets framework to make use of Bulletproof range proofs [[27]].
 It is available as an open source project in `Github: interstellar/spacesuit` [[28]].
 Cloak is all about confidential asset transactions, called cloaked transactions, which exchange values of different asset types, called flavors.
 The protocol ensures that values are not transmuted to any other asset types, that quantities do not overflow and that both quantities and asset types are kept secret.

-Cloak uses a collection of primitives called gadgets like “shuffle”, “merge”, “split” and “range proof” to build a constraint system for cloaked transactions.
+A traditional Bulletproofs implementation convert an arithmetic circuit into a Rank-1 Constraint System (R1CS); Cloak bypasses arithmetic circuits and provide an Application Programmers Interface (API) for building a [constraint system](../../cryptography/bulletproofs-protocols/MainReport.md#evolving-bulletproof-protocols) directly.
+The R1CS API consists of a hierarchy of task-specific “gadgets” and is used by the *Prover* and *Verifier* alike to allocate variables and define constraints.
+Cloak uses a collection of gadgets like “shuffle”, “merge”, “split” and “range proof” to build a constraint system for cloaked transactions.
 All transactions of the same size are indistinguishable because the layout of all the gadgets is only determined by the number of inputs and outputs.

-Gadgets are analogous with arithmetic circuits.
+The Cloak development is still ongoing.

 ## Conclusions, Observations, Recommendations

-- ?
--
+- The idea to embed a Ricardian contract in the asset tag creation as suggested by Poelstra et al. [[1]] warrants more investigation for a new confidential blockchain protocol like Tari; Ricardian contracts could be used in asset generation in the probable 2nd layer.
+- Asset commitments and ASPs are important cryptographic primitives for confidential asset transactions.
+The mathematics should not stay behind when developing a 2nd layer confidential asset framework.
+- The Elements project implemented a range of useful confidential asset framework features and should be critically assessed for usability in a probable Tari 2nd layer.
+- Cloak has the potential to take confidential assets implementation to the next level in efficiency and should be closely monitored.